Maintaining Eligibility

 (1) Refer to Alternative Loan Page for more information.

 *The above chart is based on policy for Fall and Spring semesters.
-Please note Summer award proration may differ.
+Please note summer award proration may differ.

-You attended a class (in-person or synchronous online) where there is an opportunity for direct interaction between the instructor and students
+If a student attended a class (in-person or synchronous online) where there is an opportunity for direct interaction between the instructor and students

-You submitted an academic assignment
+If a student submitted an academic assignment

-You took an exam
+If a student took an exam

-You participated in an interactive tutorial, webinar, or other interactive computer-assisted instruction
+If a student participated in an interactive tutorial, webinar, or other interactive computer-assisted instruction

-You participated in a study group, online discussion, or group project that is assigned by the institution
+If a student participated in a study group, online discussion, or group project that is assigned by the institution

-You interacted with an instructor about academic matters
+If a student interacted with an instructor about academic matters

 Please note that the following DO NOT constitute attendance for financial aid purposes: